Seinfeld and the Gang — Part 3: The Love Hangover

 SIDEBAR: Did we ever determine whether I needed a trucker’s license and a tattoo?

+We arrive at the storage place.
 I had two emails from Alan Dumpit, my reservation number and the memories of two inane conversations to poison my mood as soon as the guy behind the counter welcomed us, and wanted to understand our storage needs.

 “I told this all to Alan Dumpit!”